svalabs/checkmk_dcd_file_connector/README.md

 #### Example

-An file for an import might look like this:
+A file for an import might look like this:

 ```csv
 HOSTNAME,STANDORT,STADT,IDENT